brxken128/dexios/README.md

 Windows, FreeBSD and Linux all are supported by Dexios!

-Windows support was added in v8.3.0 - however, there is one feature missing.
-When you enter a password into the terminal, it will not be hidden.
-Keyfiles and Environment Variables still work flawlessly, and we have plans to fix this issue in the near future.
+Windows support was added in v8.3.0 - however, there is a catch.
+When you enter a password into the terminal, it will not be hidden - we have plans to fix this in the near future (keyfiles and environment variables still work flawlessly!)
 Pack modes also do not currently work in Windows, but everything else should.
 Please [open a Github issue](https://github.com/brxken128/dexios/issues) if you encounter anything not outlined here.

 ## Contributing